3liz/qjazz/doc/rpc_config.rst

 .. _rpc_services:

-Qgis RPC services
+QGIS RPC services
 =================

-RPC services runs qgis server processes and expose `gRPC <https://grpc.io/>`_ interfaces. for requesting and managing the Qgis processes.
+RPC services runs QGIS server processes and expose `gRPC <https://grpc.io/>`_ interfaces. for requesting and managing the QGIS processes.

-The unit of Qgis services is a *worker* which is a running instance of a gRPC service.

-Workers are grouped by *pools* that share the exact same configuration.
+Workers may be grouped by *pools* that share the exact same configuration and network address.

 For examples, scaling a docker container with a running rpc-server in a docker compose stack automatically create a *pool* of workers.